 Pink Petro Video March 2016 HERWorld Energy Panel led by Paula Waggoner-Aguilar

 In 1986, the industry suffered a massive bust that caused an immediate halt to talent development.
 In 2016 we are faced with a volatile downturn with a unique set of dynamics: a retiring experienced workforce increased representation with women and minorities, the rise of the entrepreneur, and the digital age.
 At the 2016 HERWorld Energy Forum, Pink Petro Board Member Paula Waggoner-Aguilar leads a diverse panel of industry heavyweights and 2 of 40 known female-led petropreneurs to address what organizations and companies are doing to pivot this work during the downturn?
 How is the rise of petro-prenuership is impacting the workforce and supply chain?
 Has industry learned its lessons from the 80s as we prepare to lead into the next generation?
 What impact will the skills gap have after industry recovers?

-Patricia Thompson is the 1st women to work offshore in the North Sea.
+Patricia Thompson (right) is the 1st Woman to Work Offshore in the North Sea.

 Taking Risks and Inspiring the Next Generation Women In Energy

 Shale Oil & Gas Magazine January 27, 2016, by Paula Waggoner-Aguilar